ixfd64/pcmlai-2023-08/module17.1/README.md

 * `y` - whether or not the lead has subscribed to a term deposit

+**Please note:** Due to performance reasons, only a subset of the original data was used for this exercise.
+In real-world scenarios, the use of additional features is likely to result in improved predictive performance.

 ### Data cleaning

 The data set contains no null values.
 It appears any missing data was replaced with "unknown" for all categorical variables.
+The numeric data does not appear to contain outliers.

 Although no data cleaning was required for this exercise, a copy of the data set where "unknown" was replaced with the mode of the feature was used as comparison.
 However, this did not significantly affect the models' performance.